-Towards fossil-free site
+Towards a fossil-free site

 HVO100 is made of residual products, mainly from the food industry and restaurants.
-The number of manufacturers that produce HVO100 to the Swedish market is currently limited and the availability of raw material is a limiting factor.
+The number of manufacturers that produce HVO100 for the Swedish market is currently limited and the availability of raw material is a limiting factor.

 (During 2016-2018 the SMT average was 142855 tons CO2).

 *HVO is an abbreviation of Hydrated Vegetable Oil.
 The name HVO100 means that the fuel consists of 100% HVO.
 HVO is 100% renewable diesel fuel and is produced by hydrogen treatment of plant and animal fats.
 HVO100 is approved by most engine manufacturers and works in all types of diesel engines.
-From usage point of view, the fuel is identical to fossil diesel.
+From a usage point of view, the fuel is identical to fossil diesel.
 Practical experience does not show any difference.
-HVO100 also has good cooling properties and can handle temperatures down to minus 32 degrees.
+HVO100 also has good cooling properties and can handle temperatures down to minus 32 degrees centigrade.
 No change work on vehicles is needed for switching from fossil diesel to HVO100.